HansHovanitz/hanshovanitz.com/content/post/Hack.md

 Without going into much of the implementation details, I can say that the project was block chain powered and integrated with several of our existing enterprise tools like JIRA and ServiceNow.
 <br>

 While our team did not win the company-wide hackathon bracket we were one of the finalists for the Phoenix site.
 It was a great experience and I look forward to the next Hackathon I am able to participate in!
+Good times!
 <br>

 ![Hackathon](/images/hack/hack.jpg)